danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Views-Article.md

 The `section` and `content` view builders can be used to define the section and grid content views.
 Simply return `$0.view` to apply the standard views, or return any custom views for the provided parameters.

-You can use the ``emojiGridStyle(_:)`` view modifier to apply a custom emoji grid style, which can be used to customize item sizes, grid padding, etc. This view modifier can be applied to any part of the view hierarchy.
+You can use the ``SwiftUI/View/emojiGridStyle(_:)`` view modifier to apply a custom emoji grid style, which can be used to customize item sizes, grid padding, etc. This view modifier can be applied to any part of the view hierarchy.

 ### How to change the selection